izzad2413/sustainable_ota/README.md

 ## Challenges and Solutions

-- **Challenges in Web Scraping:** Enhance the robustness of web scraping tools by leveraging AI technologies such as ChatGPT to handle dynamic content and site structures effectively.
+- **Challenges in Dynamic Web Scraping:** Breaks into smaller manageable tasks & enhances the robustness of web scraping tools by leveraging AI technologies such as ChatGPT to handle dynamic content and site structures effectively.
-- **Complexity in Data Preprocessing:** Utilize AI, including tools like ChatGPT, to streamline and optimize the entire data preprocessing workflow, ensuring clean and well-structured datasets.
+- **Complexity in Data Preprocessing & Unknown Features:** Understand the domain explanation for each feature through Booking.com documentation.
+Utilize AI, including tools like ChatGPT, to streamline and optimize the entire data preprocessing workflow, ensuring clean and well-structured datasets.
-- **Handling Imbalanced Classes:** Implement SMOTE and employ suitable evaluation metrics to address and evaluate class imbalances effectively.
+- **Handling Outliers & Imbalanced Classes:** Retain samples by using the winsorization method.
+Implement SMOTE and employ suitable evaluation metrics to address and evaluate class imbalances effectively.
 - **Managing a Large Number of Features:** Apply feature selection techniques to reduce dimensionality and select the most relevant features, improving model training efficiency and performance.
+- **Limited Dataset:** To ensure model robustness, Repeated Stratified KFold (RSKF) cross-validation repeated twice was used throughout the experiment.

 ## How to Use